Bottlegamer5/tibernet3/README.md

 ### Legal & Licensing

 If anyone has licensing issues please contact me by placing an issue on this GitHub repository.
-If you forking or just using my project for commerical use, feel free as long as it follows my license this project is under, (the GPL v2.0 and **not** the GPL v3.0).
+If you are forking or just using my project for commerical use, feel free as long as it follows my license this project is under, (the GPL v2.0 and **not** the GPL v3.0), and you remember to credit me / don't remove existing mentions of my username.

 ### Privacy